A central limit theorem for the stochastic cable equation: Abstract

 \section{Abstract}

-In this paper, we consider one-dimensional nonlinear stochastic cable equations driven by a multiplicative space-time white noise.
-Using the Malliavin--Stein's method, we prove the Gaussian fluctuation for the spatial average of the solution under the total variation distance with mild conditions.
-We also establish functional central limit theorem.
+We study one-dimensional nonlinear stochastic cable equations driven by a multiplicative space-time white noise.
+Using the Malliavin--Stein method, we prove a central limit theorem for the spatial average of the solution.
+The convergence is established in the total variation distance with mild conditions.
+We also establish a functional central limit theorem with a technical assumption.
+Furthermore, we show that this assumption holds in a special case.

 {\bf Keywords:} Stochastic cable equation, Central limit theorem, Malliain calculus, Stein's method \footnote[0]{2020 Mathematics Subject Classification: Primary 60H15; Secondary 60F05, 60H07.}